Pack a healthy spring picnic

 Spring picnic preparation tips

 Finger food or fork food?
 Room temp or chilled?
 However you like to pack a picnic, we have your menu covered.
-We've tossed together these moveable feasts with our Food Editor Lucy Kelly and her real-life tips to ensure an easy, enjoyable picnic.
-Roll up your sleeves and dig into some of our best al fresco recipes with Lucy’s top tips to pack the perfect picnic.
+We've tossed together these moveable feasts to ensure an easy, enjoyable picnic.
+Roll up your sleeves and dig into some of our best al fresco recipes and tips to pack the perfect picnic.

 1. Carry wet ingredients separately